ruby2d/ruby2d.com/_pages/showcase.md

 ---
 title: Showcase
-subtitle: Check out what people are building with Ruby 2D 🚀
+description: Check out what people are building with Ruby 2D 🚀
 layout: article
 ---